 Health data is saved in a separate proprietary data repository.
 The health data cannot be read without our proprietary code.
 No identifiable information is saved in the health data repository.
 The ID is used to link the health data with an individual only when the health data is displayed.

-All health data is transmitted back and forth from the repository, encrypted.
+All health data is transmitted encrypted back and forth from the repository.

 A separate encrypted database is used to store health notes, written by clinicians and caregivers, since they may contain identifiable information.